‘Corrupt’ London police hid failings of murder inquiry, report finds

 After looking at the evidence, an independent panel painted a grim picture of a police force riddled with corruption: some officers had links to organised crime, some sought to sell information or stolen goods, and investigations were often suspiciously poor or partial.

-In damning verdicts, the panel’s chair, Nuala O’Loan – former police ombudsman of Northern Ireland – said the police had displayed “institutional corruption”, while interior minister Priti Patel described it as one of the most devastating episodes in the history of the London force.
+In damning verdicts, the panel’s chair, Nuala O’Loan – former police ombudsman of Northern Ireland – said the police had displayed “institutional corruption”, while home secretary Priti Patel described it as one of the most devastating episodes in the history of the London force.

 While the report found no fresh evidence of long-standing suspicions of police involvement in the murder itself, the panel was careful to say that such a conclusion rested on the available documentary evidence.